isomorphic-not/CompTIA-Acronym-Flashcards/README.md

 Tired of not knowing where to find the best CompTIA acronym flash cards?
 Don't want to spend money?
 Tired of bad GUI littered with ads?

 Then this python script is for you.
-Acronyms are pulled and parsed directly from source the official CompTIA source.
+Acronyms are pulled and parsed directly from the official CompTIA source.

 ## Requires Python 3.12.0